CHRISZOG10/public-store/README.md

 ## 🔍 Project Overview

 **Objective:**
-Provide a business-ready, interactive dashboard that analyzes year-over-year stores sales and customer behavior trends across the USA.
+Simulate a real-world retail analytics scenario using historical sales data that reflects actual transactions from Public, and deliver a business-ready dashboard focused on deriving actionable insights that support product performance monitoring and customer segmentation.
 This includes:

-- 📊 Yearly & Monthly Sales Trends
-- 💰 Profit Analysis & KPIs
-- 🛒 Product Subcategory Performance
-- 🧑‍🤝‍🧑 Customer Loyalty & Engagement
+- 📊 Understand and clean the sales data
+- 💰 Identify key trends in product performance and customer behavior
+- 🛒 Segment the customer base using RFM analysis
+- 🧑‍🤝‍🧑 Design a compelling Power BI dashboard to communicate business insights
-- 📍 Regional & State-Based Filters
+- 📍 Customer ID & Country Filters

 ---

 ## 🛠 Tech Stack

-- **Microsoft Excel** – Initial data exploration
-- **SQL (VS Code)** – Data cleaning & transformation
+- **Python (via PyCharm)** – Data cleaning & analyze the trends
-- **Tableau** – Interactive visual dashboards
+- **Power BI** – Interactive visual dashboards
 - **GitHub** – Version control & collaboration

 ---